welcloud-io/aws-bookstore-demo-microservices/readme.md

 **To tear down only one microservice**, follow these steps:

-1. Log into the AWS CloudFormation Console and find the stack you created for the microervice
+1. Log into the AWS CloudFormation Console and find the stack you created for the microservice
 2. Delete the microservice stack

 **To tear down the entire application** and remove all resources associated with AWS Bookstore Demo App, follow these steps: